What to do

 Order delivery whenever possible.
 Mail and delivery services are still running.

-Look out for older adults and vulnerable populations
+Look out for older adults and people most at risk

-Older adults and those with underlying health conditions are the most vulnerable to the virus.
+Older adults and those with underlying health conditions are most at risk if they get sick with COVID-19.

 We recommend going out as little as possible if you're over 60 or have a chronic health condition.
 Get things delivered or call someone to help you get essentials.

-Check in on people who might be vulnerable.
-Look out for anyone who may be isolated during this time.
+Check in on anyone who may be isolated during this time.
 Call, email, or talk through the door.

 Working during the coronavirus outbreak